11th Platino Awards: Background

 In October 2023, the Xcaret Park in Riviera Maya was announced as the venue for the 2024 edition of the awards, to be celebrated on 20 April 2024.
 It is the third time the ceremony took place in said venue as well as the first time in three years that the ceremony is not held in Spain.

 The pre-selection of candidates was disclosed in January 2024 at Madrid's Casa de América.
 The shortlist of 20 candidates per category was read on 22 February 2024 by Ana Layevska, Blanca Guerra, Diego Calva, Eréndira Ybarra, Erik Hayser, and Sandra Echeverría during an event organised by Mexico's Cineteca Nacional.
 In March 2024, actress Cecilia Roth was announced as the recipient of the Honorary Platino Award in recognition of her "outstanding" career in the film industry.

 The nominations were announced on 14 March 2024.
 In the film categories, drama film Society of the Snow led the nominations with seven, followed by Close Your Eyes and El conde, both with six.
-In the television categories, the series Yosi, the Regretful Spy and División Palermo both led the nominations with four, followed by Los mil días de Allende, 30 Coins and El amor después del amor, all with three each.
+In the television categories, the series Yosi, the Regretful Spy and División Palermo both led the nominations with four, followed by Los mil días de Allende, 30 Coins and Love After Music, all with three each.
 Singers and musicians Ana Guerra, Ana Mena, Ángela Aguilar, David Bisbal, Diana Hoyos, Gerónimo Rauch, Majida Issa, Mariaca Semprún and Monsieur Periné, all performed at the ceremony.

 Spanish film Society of the Snow received the most awards with five wins out of six nominations, including Best Ibero-American Film, Best Director and Best Actor.
 Other films with multiple wins were 20,000 Species of Bees with four and Robot Dreams with two.
 In the television categories, the Spanish series La mesías was the only series with multiple wins with two.
 Mentions to the plight of Argentine cinema condemning policy changes by the new Argentine administration were present in the ceremony.